Identifying ExtremaIn Exercises 19–40:a. Find the open intervals ... | Channels for Pearson+

 Derivative and Critical Points

 The derivative of a function provides information about its rate of change.
 To find where a function is increasing or decreasing, calculate its derivative and identify critical points where the derivative is zero or undefined.
-These points help determine intervals of increase or decrease by testing the sign of the derivative in each interval.
+These points are potential locations for local extrema and help determine the behavior of the function on different intervals.

 Recommended video: